geugenm/polaris/docs/overview.md

 allow operators to examine future changes by comparison against older versions of the graph.

-Polaris is split into four parts:
+Polaris is split into the following parts based on function:

 - `polaris fetch` will download and normalize satellite telemetry from the SatNOGS network (or you can import your own).